ascynx-betas/botcynx-js/readme.md

 /dev can be used to execute indev / private commands

 /checkconfig can be used to see the configuration of the current guild

+/reload can be used to execute the configuration (currently globally disabled)
 # context menu commands

-User - getAvatar returns the user's avatar in an embed User - getInfo returns the user's info from the minecraft / discord linked account db
+User - getAvatar returns the user's avatar in an embed

+User - getInfo returns the user's info from the minecraft / discord linked account db